Zishrodrigues/browser-technologies/week-2/feature-detection/README.md

 For the study of fallbacks and feature detection I created 6 micro-project which each display a way to either use feature detection or fallbacks for HTML, CSS and JS.

 [Directory with the micro-projects](http://oege.ie.hva.nl/~khushiz001/browsertech/)

+See each folder for a seperate README.md with explanation